Associate Research Professor,

 Solar Technologies Research

-In addition, she is involved in research and development of "Smart Paint" for hydrogen leak detection.
+In addition, she has extensive experience in research and development of specialty chemochromic pigments for hydrogen leak detection.
 The aim of this work is to generate functional materials that visually detect hydrogen leaks in ambient air from the minute gas leaks from pipes, flange joints and ports.